DOI-USGS/ISIS3/README.md

 ### Partial Download of ISIS Base Data

-The base data area is separate from the source code.
 This data area contains data that is common between multiple missions such as DEMS and leap second kernels.
 As of ISIS 4.1, the base data area is no longer required to run many applications as data such as icons and templates has been moved into the binary distribution.
-If you plan to work with any camera models, it is still recommended that you download the base data area.
+If you plan to work with any applications that use camera models (e.g., cam2map, campt, qview), it is still recommended you download the base data area.
 To download the base data area run the following commands:

     cd $ISISDATA
     rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isisdata/data/base .